 Webflow implementation guidelines

 Once we've agreed on the design system's overall structure, we define how everything is going to be built in Webflow.
 We do this by defining class nomenclatures, organizing atoms and components, and setting up templates and examples.
-We also provide thorough documentation to get everyone aligned on how everything will be implemented.
+We also provide thorough documentation to streamline implementation.

 3. Design

-Now on to the design phase!
-This is where we define the look and feel of the design system, creating the components’ user interface and giving each detail a final polish.
+The design phase is where we define the front-end look and feel of the design system, creating the components’ user interface and giving each detail a final polish.
 We do this by creating a style guide in Figma and sharing it with our client’s team to foster collaboration.

 With a style guide in place, we can keep growing and refining the design system in Figma before jumping into Webflow.
 By this time, not only do we have reusable components for building new websites in Figma, but we’re also given the means to create new components in the future.